THINKING ABOUT YOUR SUDS STRATEGY? START WITH A SUDS REPORT

 The SuDS report must demonstrate the strategy that is being undertaken in order to minimise the risk of flooding and pollution, both on the site and in the local surrounding area.

-The level of information required by the Lead Local Flood Authorities (LLFA), is very much dependant on the nature and scale of the development, and the varying requirements of each Lead Local Flood Authority (LLFA), as well as local conditions, such as the proposed development site being within a critical drainage area.
+The level of information required by the Lead Local Flood Authorities (LLFA), is very much dependent on the nature and scale of the development, and the varying requirements of each Lead Local Flood Authority (LLFA), as well as local conditions, such as the proposed development site being within a critical drainage area.

-The Natural & Sustainable Approach
+Natural & Sustainable

 Sustainable drainage systems are a natural and sustainable approach to managing surface water drainage and works through implementing methods that slow and/or hold back the water that runs off from a site, as well as discharging to the ground in order to ensure flood risk is reduced at the proposed development site and elsewhere.
 SuDS should be applied to all proposed developments, from minor extensions to larger developments, as required by planning policy, unless there is a specific reason that prevents its application.

 Sustainable drainage systems are designed in specific ways that mean they mimic nature, often dealing with rainwater in the area where it falls.
-SuDS can be planned to transport (convey) surface water, slow runoff down (attenuate and restrict) before it can enter waterways, provide zones to store water in geographical contours, and can be used to allow rain to soak (infiltrate) into the earth or evaporate, and finally transpire from vegetation (known as evapotranspiration).
+SuDS can be planned to transport (convey) surface water, slow runoff down (attenuate and restrict) before it can enter waterways, provide zones to store water in geographical contours, and can be used to allow rain to soak (infiltrate) into the earth or evaporate, and finally transpire from vegetation (known as evapotranspiration)

 Our SuDS reports include the following, as per the relevant local authorities’ requirements and is bespoke to the unique nature of your development: